 Rounding up your backpacking equipment

 - The pack itself is probably the first thing you’ll think of and rightfully so, the word backpack is literally 2/3rds of the word backpacking.
 Backcountry backpacks are actually really personal.
 Different brands will fit you differently, just like shoes.
-The most important thing you can do during backpack selection is try on several different backpacks to find what fits you best.
+The most important thing you can do during backpack selection is try on different backpacks to find what fits you best.
+Don't worry, you're safe trying a backpack from AP because of our generous free returns policy.
 How long do you need to wear a potential pack before you know if it’s right for you?
 Not that long actually.
 Put it on, put some weight in it (maybe 20 pounds), and see how you like it.
 Another consideration is how long are you planning to wear it for?
 Is it going to be 1-2 hours at a time or 6-8 hours?
 Probably the former for your first go and somewhere in the middle for subsequent adventures.
 Your backcountry backpack is a long-term investment however so you should look for something you will enjoy beyond your first outing or two.
 As you adventure with your backpack more your relationship with your pack will grow.
 A good pack can last you upwards of 10 years and if you made a good choice when you picked it, you’ll genuinely mourn it’s loss when it finally gives out.
 Let’s talk a bit more about ideal fit and the right compartment size.

 - About size: anything over 40L will work for ultra-light overnight excursion and you can get away with a 65L pack for multiple nights.
 For rookie reference, if you’re used to a backpack for work or commuting, 40L is a bigger pack than you have probably ever used.
 While a 65L is a dedicated backpacking pack, a 40L is a great day hiking pack and makes a great beginner pack.
 If you’re somebody who likes to go big, read this: for your first pack, do not talk yourself into anything more than 70(ish)L because you’re going to want to put more stuff in there than you need.
 And anything more than you need is just wasting energy.